TobiasMazan/Demo-project-Predictive-Analytics-2/README.md

 Then the hyperparameter tuning has been performed on a local machine using transformed dataset, cross validation grid search (_GridSearchCV_) and custom scoring function.
 Finally, best model has been found for hyperparameters- {'max_depth': 4, 'max_features': 'auto', 'n_estimators': 400} beating the null model by 36%.

-Furthermore, an automated _Azure Machine Learning_ run has been performed in which 42 different ML algorithms has been tried and tuned on a cloud compute cluster.
-The best performing _stack ensemble regressor_ combined 4 gradient boosting models to achieve 76% improvement over the null model.
-It parsed string variable 'datetime' in order to extract period of a day dependency.
-This improved the signal of meteorological data and allowed for better predictions of demand during daylight.

 _3.3.
 Model deployment and utilization_

-The best performing local machine model has been deployed as offline application using _pickle.dump_ method.
+The best performing local has been deployed as offline application using _pickle.dump_ method.
 Then it has been loaded back in order to make predictions.
-The best performing compute cluster model has been deployed as _container REST endpoint_.

 For the purpose of this exercise it is assumed that maintenance cannot be performed in temperature below 14 Celsius and in rainy or snowy conditions.
 Furthermore, the maximum traffic suitable for maintenance has been set to 150.